SPF Myths part 2.

 Selecting the right SPF for your skin is crucial.
 All skin types become less able to protect themselves the more time you spend out of the sun.
 When a sunny day arrives, even UK sun, it really can impact on the condition of the skin and incremental damage.

 Under the influence of UV rays, the skin begins to thicken and starts producing melanin.
 These processes take 10-20 days to take place, so use extra protection and higher SPF as your skin adjusts to the sun.
-Can we add in a line here about the new Tan Accelerator & link to this?

 The great news is that if you love a golden glow, you can tan safely with Ultrasun Tan Activator range which contains an innovative active called Bronzyl which has been shown to accelerate your tan by 40% in 10 days.
 By minimising the time needed to achieve a healthy, we reduce the temptation to stay in the sun for a prolonged period and ensure a deeper, longer lasting glow.
 Discover our Tanning Activator Range here.